mattbrictson/capistrano-mb/README.md

 ## Installation

-Please note that this project requires **Capistrano 3.x** which is complete rewrite of the Capistrano 2.x you may be used to.
+Please note that this project requires **Capistrano 3.x** which is a complete rewrite of the Capistrano 2.x you may be used to.
 The two versions are not compatible.